MileHacker Logo

 Local Economy & Lifestyle

 Tando Allahyar thrives as an agricultural hub.
 The productive plains around it, nourished by the Indus River's canal system, define its economy.
-Cotton, wheat, sugarcane, and mangoes are staple crops, dictating the beat of life in the city and surrounding villages.
+Cotton, wheat, sugarcane, and mangoes are staple crops, dictating the beat of daily life in the city and the villages around.

 Culinary Delights